markusMM/Multi-Modal-Regression-ToolKit/README.md

-# Zero-Shot Regression ToolKit
+# Multi-Modal Regression ToolKit

 ## Abstract

-This package is meant to prepare and deliver models to predict / forecast business KPIs without any pre-running.
+This package is meant to prepare and deliver models to predict / forecast KPIs without from multiple unstructured sources.
-This is the zero-shot part of this toolkit, because we do only learn from similar data.
+This is the multi-modal part of this toolkit, because we combine for instance a pressure sensor and some camera embeddings and try to find their concurrent effect on the target KPI.

+This toolkit is meant to be a skeleton for simple on piont regrression (not actively considering the time aspect).
-Although, basically, one could also include recurrent, many-to-one, convolutional and other models.
+Even though, basically, one could also include recurrent, many-to-one, convolutional and other models.
 Thus, the training data *can technically* be certain past data predicting the future.<br>

 All features for the modelling are mostly preprocessed and thus just created on demand!
-For instance which day of the week we have is either a categorical string, for catboost-like models, or a dummy for each category (one-hot encoded). <br>
+For instance which day of the week we have is either a categorical string, for catboost-like models, or a dummy for each (one-hot encoded). <br>
 (More about this in Methodology.)

 ## Prediction  Service